//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 • If audio is bleeding into adjacent areas or creating congestion, expo staff may ask you to reduce volume, reposition speakers, or switch to headphones.

-• Avoid sustained high-volume playback, sub-heavy monitoring that travels, or repeated "performance level" demos during floor hours.
+• Avoid sustained high-volume playback, sub-heavy monitoring that travels, or "performance level" demos during floor hours.

 • If you plan a louder moment (a feature demo, a lunchtime jam, a launch), coordinate with floor staff in advance — we can help make it awesome for you and your neighbors.